ranshul/ranshul.github.io/_posts/2016-07-23-microservices.md

 6. You can't simply shift to a shiny new language or framework that's tailor-made for one of your components or a new feature.

 Effectively, a big business-critical monolith that's understood well by few to none is a flight risk.
 And it doesn't play well with agile development or the DevOps culture.
 Continuous deployment and hotfixes are next to impossible to achieve without downtime.

+There are intricate solutions I've only read about.
+But we have better solutions at the moment for some usecases.

 [^1]: a class performs a highly specific set of functions
 [^2]: dependency between classes is less - a major change in one class should not affect the other